What Kind Of Spirit Do You Have?

 Having the Spirit within us, really serves a dual purpose.
 The Spirit serves as “the down payment” made towards our eternal inheritance, but it also serves as “a seal” or in other words, as a “mark of ownership” by God.
 1 Peter 2:9 says that we are “a people for God’s own possession”.

 And you remember Romans 8:9..
 “If anyone does NOT have the Spirit of Christ, he does not belong to Him.”
 So if we DON’T have His Spirit within us, then we DON’T belong to Him.
-But if we DO have His Spirit within us, then we DO belong to Christ.
+But if we DO have His Spirit within us, then we DO belong to Christ, and the spirit that we exhibit shows to everyone, that “seal of ownership”.
 And of course Galatians 3:29 says; “And if you belong to Christ, THEN you are Abraham’s offspring, heirs according to promise.”

 1 Peter 1:14, 15, & 16 says; “As obedient children, do not be conformed to the former lusts, which were yours in your ignorance.
 But like the Holy One, who called you, be holy yourselves also, in all your behavior.
 Because it is written; You shall be holy, for I am holy!”